api3m/api3tools/README.md

 ### Block Range

 Limit the range of blocks searched with -f (--from-block) and -t (--to-block).
 By default the whole chain will be searched, from block 0 to the latest block.
+If you're using public/free RPC, you'll often need to limit the block range or the query will respond with an error.

 ```sh
 $ rrp-events full -f 14698560 -t 14698562